kavirajk/AlgoCourse/Week1/MergeSort/README.md

 Sort the given array in ascending order.
 Such that for all i<j, A[i] < A[j]

 ###Motivation:
-Sorting is one of the most fundamental computational problem in computer science, better than naive sorting technique like insertion, selection or bubble sort.
+Sorting is one of the most fundamental problem in computer science.
+Merge sort is better than naive sorting technique like insertion, selection or bubble sort.

 ### Naive Solution (brute force): `Run time: O(n^2)`